GitHub Integration

 - Test the connection

-- Sync all existing toolkits to GitHub
+- Sync all existing entities to GitHub

 Step 15: Verify the Setup